AUTHOR'S MAIN SITE > > > > > TABLE OF CONTENTS for version 2 OpenOffice database tutorials.

 If you thought you'd got rid of, say, FDB003 by (only) deleting it's folder, if you try again, and set up a "new" FDB003, then OpenOffice's data structure's list of registered databases will make up a name for the database, perhaps "FDB0031".

-Because of the need to register databases with the installation of OpenOffice on your machine, the following acquire complications.
+When you register databases, the following acquire complications.
 Just do things through OpenOffice, and all should be well.

 All of the above can be done.
 Just be careful to do them correctly, via the tools built into OpenOffice.
 The parts of a database are interconnected, and when you make a change in one place, the ripples from that change must be taken care of.

-In connection with all of this, I should mention that you will not see separate files on your hard disc for each table, form, query and report in your database.
-They... and other things... are all held in the database's ".ODB" file.
+In connection with all of this, I should mention (again) that you will not see separate files on your hard disc for each table, form, query and report in your database.
+They... and other things... are all "zipped together" into the database's ".ODB" file.

 If you want to back up, say, a table, proceed as follows.
 It isn't as bad to do as it looks in the blow-by-blow account, which follows shortly.
 Don't overlook the "obvious", though: You can also back up the whole database, all of the tables, etc, just by using Windows (not ooBase) to make a copy of the ".ODB" file.